 "We can think of the future now.
-All these years, we couldn't think of anything, only one thing we were thinking: What will happen if we have to go back?"
+"All these years, we couldn't think of anything, only one thing we were thinking: What will happen if we have to go back?"
 Bala is now employed again, as a security guard.
 But with permanent residency, he hopes he can return to the career he's passionate about: teaching.

-"I'm not only alive, I am looking forward to doing something with my life... to helping my community and making my future here."
+"I'm not only alive, I am looking forward to doing community and making my future here."